STUDY ABROAD IN SEOUL, KOREA

 Have you been hearing all the buzz about South Korea and wondering what it’s all about?
 This is a chance to have your questions answered.

-This is a VERY LOW-COST study abroad experience and May 2024 will be the second year that we run this program.
+This is THE LEAST EXPENSIVE study abroad experience and May 2025 will be the third year that we run this program.

 “From Classical Korea to Modern K-pop: The Sociological Exploration of a Changing Culture” is a study abroad program (3 credits) designed to foster a greater understanding and appreciation for Korean life.
 This is an immersive experience and PSU students will not spend these days only with other PSU students.
 Instead, each participant will partner and collaborate with students at Konkuk University both inside and outside the classroom.
 The direct involvement creates an environment for lively inter-cultural dialogues which bring both parties closer together forming a cohesive and unified group.